Choosing the Right Building Foundation

 Pre-Cast Concrete

 Although usually thought of as permanent, pre-cast concrete is actually a temporary foundation.
-Pre-cast concrete blocks are relatively inexpensive and can be purchased locally by the customer.
+Pre-cast concrete blocks are relatively inexpensive and can be purchased locally by operations.
 Dropping the blocks into place is easy and usually only takes one day to complete.
-ClearSpan’s durable, steel block straps are recommended to secure the blocks together, which could add an extra day to installation.
+ClearSpan’s durable steel block straps are recommended to secure the blocks together, which may add an extra day to installation.

 Helical Anchors

 ClearSpan’s Helical Anchoring System may be classified as temporary, but it is strong enough to remain permanent.
 The Helical Anchoring System requires no concrete and minimal excavation, which cuts down dramatically on expenses associated with foundation construction and site work.
-Helical anchors, which are exclusive to ClearSpan, are favored among moving jobsites.
+Helical anchors are exclusive to ClearSpan and are favored among moving jobsites.

-Helical anchors are offered in-house and ClearSpan’s construction crew can complete installation in one to two days, depending on the building size.
-A geotechnical report on the soil that the anchors are going into must be supplied by the customer.
-A customer may buy helical anchors without engineering if their area allows it, but if rock is hit, the customer must find an alternative anchoring option.
+Helical anchors are offered in-house and ClearSpan’s construction crew can complete installation in one to two days, depending on the type of building and its size.
+A geotechnical report on the soil that the anchors are going into must be supplied by operations.
+Businesses may employ helical anchors without engineering if their area allows it, but if rock is hit, they must find an alternative anchoring option.

 Driven Tube Anchor Kits